cyborg-s/Conduit/README.md

 ## Contanization of a frontend and backend application

-This repository is a guide for the containization of a simple [Frontend](https://github.com/cyborg-s/conduit-frontend) and corresponding [Backend](https://github.com/cyborg-s/conduit-backend) application.
+This repository is a guide for the containerization of a simple [Frontend](https://github.com/cyborg-s/conduit-frontend) and corresponding [Backend](https://github.com/cyborg-s/conduit-backend) application.

 This repository was created as part of my continuing education at the **Developer Academy**.